mhkarimi1383/mhkarimi1383.github.io/content/posts/reflector.md

 two problems with that, first you need a source resource to annotate or label but sometimes you are creating resources yourself and there is no need to have an extra namespace for starting point, So I made a K8s Operator that is able to handle both ;)

-Before getting started, If you found the project useful don't forget to give it a start [here](https://github.com/mhkarimi1383/reflector)
+Before getting started, If you found the project useful don't forget to give it a star ⭐ [here](https://github.com/mhkarimi1383/reflector)

 ## Installing Reflector